sumkinstein/dailyquest/Daily-Quest.md

 Day 41 of creating useless commits every other day 💀
 ~~Day 42 of creating useless commits every other day ✔️~~
 ~~Day 43 of creating useless commits every other day ✔️~~
+~~Day 44 of creating useless commits every other day ✔️~~
-Day 44 of creating useless commits every other day ✔️
+Day 45 of creating useless commits every other day ✔️